pavelskipenes/moisty/README.md

 If you are bored feel free to tweak on this as well.

-- use rust nighlty
+- use rust nighlty.
-- download some meets of the internet `cargo run -cargo run -- --download`
+- download some meets of the internet `cargo run -cargo run -- --download`.
+It will save them in your users cache directory.
-- `cargo run` will run in `/moisty/src/main.rs` which will just try to parse every file in `/assets/meets/*.xml`
+- `cargo run` will run in `/moisty/src/main.rs` which will try to parse every file in `CACHE_DIR/meets/*.xml`.
 - this will cause some parsing errors like this:

 ```